-Our curriculum at Cherry Orchard Primary Academy (COPA) has been developed to ensure allchildren acquire the basic skills in reading, writing and number as quickly as possible, so that they are able to become independent inquirers, taking full advantage of an engaging wider curriculum based around the International Baccalaureate Primary Years Programme (IB).
+Our curriculum at Cherry Orchard Primary Academy (COPA) has been to ensure all children develop the basic skills in reading, writing and number as quickly as possible, so that they are able to become independent inquirers, taking full advantage of an engaging wider curriculum based around and delivered through the International Baccalaureate (IB) Primary Years Programme (PYP)*

 Through the IB curriculum, we challenge children to think for themselves as they begin to consider local and global issues, and acquire the knowledge and skills they will require to take advantage of opportunities, responsibilities, and experiences later on in life.